isragaytan/bankaya/README.md

 ## License

-This project has no licensed
+This project has no licensed.
+Thinking to become MIT licence.

 ## Acknowledgments